oss-slu/oss.slu.github.io/docs/project_galley_of_glosses/about.md

 - **Start Date:** Mar, 2023
 - **Adoption Date:** Mar, 2023
 - **Technologies Used:**
+  - HTML5 - CSS - Javascript
-  - React JS
+  - DEER Framework
   - Next JS
-- **Type:** Web applications
+- **Type:** Web Applications
 - **License:** NA

 ## Users

-**Public Website:** User can visit the application using this [link](https://gog-public-site.vercel.app/).They can read more about the application and other terminology and also can browse through the glosses that are made public.
+**Public Website:** Users can visit the public website using this [link](https://gog-public-site.vercel.app/).
+They can read more about the application and glossing terminology as well as browse through the public glosses.
-**Data entry Website** Researchers can user this website using this [link](https://glossing.rerum.io/) and they need to signin to make any changes.
-Users can view, add, edit glosses, attch witnesses and manage visibility for the public website.
+**Data entry Website** Researchers and contributors can access the data entry application [here](https://glossing.rerum.io/).
+Note you must be a registered user and must sign in, as this data entry portal is not public.
+Verified users can
+- view, add, and edit glosses
+- attach and edit witnesses
+- manage gloss public visibility for the public website

 ## Technical Information